 Legal gambling in Arkansas has taken shape over the last 15 years.
 ‘Games of skill’ were approved in 2005, which allowed Oaklawn and Southland casino bettors to make bets on electronic games of skill.
 Video poker and other electronic table games were also authorized at those locations.

 The Arkansas Scholarship Lottery Act passed in 2008 allowing for the launch of a state lottery the following year.
 All proceeds go towards public education.
 There was a long break in legislative efforts surrounding gambling until 2017, when further steps were taken to allow for bingo and raffles to operate with proceeds going to charitable causes.

 With PASPA overturned in 2018, sports wagering was approved more recently.

-Arkansas currently has two casinos in the state, though more are expected to follow.
+Arkansas currently has three casinos in the state.
 The legal age to bet on sports in Arkansas is 21, however, you can bet on horses if you are 18.

 Where to Bet on Sports in Arkansas

 Established in 1904, Oaklawn Racing Casino Resort is Arkansas’s oldest casino.
 It is the home to the Arkansas Derby, a prep race for the Kentucky Derby.
 Currently, it is the only location with sports betting in Arkansas, however, Southland Casino Racing should have it soon as well, as will the new casinos to be built in the near future.

 |Oaklawn Racing Casino Resort||Oaklawn Race & Sports Book||2705 Central Ave.

 |Saracen Casino Resort||Saracen Casino Resort||1 Saracen Resort Dr, Pine Bluff, AR 71601||24/7|